Iran threatens Israel and the United States after the biggest attack on the world's largest gas field

 Oil and gas prices are soaring

 The air offensive against the South Pars facilities and the subsequent threat from Tehran have pushed up the price of natural gas and oil this WednesdayThe price of natural gas has soared since the closure of the Strait of Hormuz.
-Thus, the price of liquefied natural gas on the Amsterdam TTF market increased by a notable 7.64% compared to the previous day, reaching around 55 euros per megawatt hour (MWh).
-Furthermore, Brent crude, the European benchmark, rose 5.9% compared to Tuesday, to $109 per barrel.
-As for West Texas Intermediate (WTI) crude, the US benchmark, the increase was 2.74% to $98.15 per barrel.
-Another immediate consequence of the attack has been the disruption of Iranian gas shipments to Iraq, according to a Baghdad official speaking to Reuters.
-Tehran supplies between one-third and 40 percent of Iraq's gas and energy needs.
+Thus, the price of liquefied natural gas on the Amsterdam TTF market rose 7.64% compared to the previous day, to around 55 euros per megawatt hour (MWh).
+Furthermore, Brent crude, the European benchmark, increased by 5.9% compared to Tuesday, reaching nearly $109 per barrel.
+West Texas Intermediate (WTI) crude, the US benchmark, rose 2.74% to $98.15 per barrel.
+Another immediate consequence of the attack has been the disruption of Iranian gas shipments to Iraq, a Baghdad official told Reuters.
+Tehran supplies between one-third and 40% of Iraq's gas and energy needs.
 This Wednesday's attack is the latest in a series of attacks against Iranian energy facilities.
 The most relevant episode took place on March 14, when The United States bombed military targets on Iran's Kharg IslandThe facility, considered the heart of the country's oil industry because it stores 90% of the crude oil that Iran exports worldwide, was targeted in the attacks.
-Following these attacks, Iran threatened to destroy "all US-related oil, economic, and energy infrastructure" in the Middle East if its own energy facilities were attacked again.
+Following these attacks, Iran threatened to destroy "all US-related oil, economic, and energy infrastructure" in the Middle East if its energy facilities were attacked again.